20+ creative alternative homework ideas for teachers

 23. Help at a homeless shelter

-A lot of students don’t have a clue what’s happening in their own neighbourhood.
+A lot of students don’t have a clue what’s happening in their own neighborhood.
 It’s possible that they don’t even understand the word “poverty”.
 Let them help in the homeless shelter, and give the homeless food.
 Let them play cards with them and just talk to them.
 This challenge can be very confronting, but also a wise lesson.

 24. Collect litter